lammps/lammps/doc/src/compute_count_type.rst

 are counted.

 For {mode} = {bond}, broken bonds with a bond type of zero are also counted.
-The :doc:`bond_style quartic <bond_quartic>` breaks a bond by doing this.
-See the :doc:`Howto broken bonds <Howto_broken_bonds>` doc page for more details.
+The :doc:`bond_style quartic <bond_quartic>` and :doc:`BPM bond styles <Howto_bpm>` break bonds by doing this.
+See the :doc:` Howto broken bonds <Howto_broken_bonds>` doc page for more details.
 Note that the group setting is ignored for broken bonds; all broken bonds in the system are counted.

 If the {mode} setting is {angle} then the count of angles for each angle type is tallied.
 Only angles with all 3 atoms in the specified